Larry Foyt: NASCAR

 In 2001, Foyt moved to the Busch Series, driving the No. 14 Harrah's Chevrolet Monte Carlo.
 He had five top-twenties and finished 22nd in points, third in the Rookie of the Year championship.
-The next year, he had two top-tens and finished 20th in points.
-He moved to Cup full-time in 2003, and had a best finish of 16th at Homestead-Miami Speedway, finishing 41st in points.
+The next year, he had two top-tens and finished twentieth in points.
+He moved to Cup full-time in 2003, and had a best finish of sixteenth at Homestead-Miami Speedway, finishing 41st in points.
 After the team lost its Harrah's sponsorship, Foyt ran just three races before the team closed its doors.

-In 2005, Foyt ran one race in ARCA and finished 12th in the race.
+In 2005, Foyt ran one race in ARCA and finished twelfth in the race.
 He ended up missing most of the season after suffering back injuries in a crash in the Indy 500.
 He hoped to make the Daytona 500 in the No. 50 owned by Arnold Motorsports, but missed the race.
 Early in the season, he announced the formation of his own Busch Series team, but after sponsorship failed to materialize, the team dissolved.
 He also ran the Indianapolis 500 again, finishing 30th after suffering handling problems.

 A. J. Foyt announced in July 2006 that Larry would be assuming more management responsibilities at A. J. Foyt Enterprises and eventually assume the role of team manager by the end of the 2007 season.
 He returned to NASCAR driving the No. 44 Key Motorsports Chevy with sponsorship from Silestone by Cosentino for one race, but wrecked early in the 2007 Chevy Silverado HD 250, finishing 32nd.
 He attempted the Pepsi 400 in NEXTEL Cup with BAM Racing, however qualifying was rained out, forcing him to miss the race.
 He competed that weekend in the Daytona Busch Series race for Mac Hill Racing, finishing 38th after a wreck.
-He made his second career Craftsman Truck race in 2008 at Daytona, starting 36th and finishing 18th.
+He made his second career Craftsman Truck race in 2008 at Daytona, starting 36th and finishing eighteenth.

 Foyt attempted both the Nationwide and Camping World Truck races at Daytona in 2009, for Mac Hill Motorsports and Derrike Cope, Inc., respectively.
-He failed to qualify for the Nationwide Series race and finished 20th, 15 laps down, in the Truck Series race.
+He failed to qualify for the Nationwide Series race and finished twentieth, fifteen laps down, in the Truck Series race.